iam269/greenweek/README.md

 ## Key Features

-- **Hero Section**: Visually appealing presentation with representative images for environmental activities
+- 🌟 **Hero Section**: Visually appealing presentation with representative images for environmental activities
-- **Activities**: Detailed information about community clean-up events and recycling programs
+- 🧹 **Activities**: Detailed information about community clean-up events and recycling programs
-- **Resources**: Guides and useful materials for recycling and waste reduction
+- 📚 **Resources**: Guides and useful materials for recycling and waste reduction
-- **Practical Tips**: Recommendations for a sustainable lifestyle
+- 💡 **Practical Tips**: Recommendations for a sustainable lifestyle
-- **Photo Gallery**: Collection of images from previous events for inspiration
+- 📸 **Photo Gallery**: Collection of images from previous events for inspiration
-- **Educational Videos**: Multimedia content for interactive learning
+- 🎥 **Educational Videos**: Multimedia content for interactive learning
-- **Informative Footer**: Links to partner organizations and contact information
+- ℹ️ **Informative Footer**: Links to partner organizations and contact information

 ## Technology Stack

 The project is built using cutting-edge web technologies:

-- **Vite**: Fast bundler for application development and build processes
+- ⚡ **Vite**: Fast bundler for application development and build processes
-- **React**: JavaScript framework for creating dynamic user interfaces
+- ⚛️ **React**: JavaScript framework for creating dynamic user interfaces
-- **TypeScript**: JavaScript superset for static typing and safer development
+- 📝 **TypeScript**: JavaScript superset for static typing and safer development
-- **Tailwind CSS**: Utility-first CSS framework for rapid, responsive styling
+- 🎨 **Tailwind CSS**: Utility-first CSS framework for rapid, responsive styling
-- **shadcn/ui**: Accessible and customizable UI components
+- 🧩 **shadcn/ui**: Accessible and customizable UI components
-- **ESLint**: For ensuring code quality and consistency
+- 🔍 **ESLint**: For ensuring code quality and consistency

 ## Local Installation and Development